redcanaryco/oxidebpf/README.md

   then it will not be reported by this metric.
 The map name and cpu are reported as labels.

+* `poller.channel.full`: A counter of how many times we tried to send a dropped message across the user provided channel for perfmaps but failed to it being full.
+The map name is reported as a label.

 Adding or removing metrics will not be considered a breaking change at this point but we may reconsider this decision in the future as we stabilize what metrics seem the most useful